andremmfaria/rexis/guides/DataSourcingVXUnderground.md

 * Your PDF handler extracts text with PyMuPDF, wraps it as JSON, and indexes via Haystack.
 * Document IDs are computed from **file content SHA‑256** (so duplicates across folders/sources dedupe cleanly).

+For a deeper walkthrough of CLI options, metadata, batching, and how deduplication works under the hood, see `guides/IngestVXUnderground.md`.

 ---

 ## Tips & Troubleshooting

 * **Keep the browser tab focused** while the batch script runs (some browsers throttle background tabs).
 * If the year page has a lot of entries, you can run the batch collector multiple times with short date‑ranges (e.g., 2012 Q1/Q2) by editing the list of tiles (or stopping early).
-* If downloads **open in a viewer** instead of saving:
+* If downloads **open in a viewer** instead of saving: most browsers still keep a copy in the Downloads list; alternatively set your browser to “Always ask where to save files,” or right‑click → “Save link as…”.

-  * That’s fine here because we’re saving **URLs**, not downloading in the browser.
-  * The actual download happens with the Bash script.
+Optional: prefer exporting URLs only (no downloads)?
+Comment out the `triggerDownload(...)` calls in the scripts, inspect `window.__vxuBatch` / `window.__vxuSingle` for collected URLs, and save them as needed.